scotty770/SpaceCadets/README.md

 # SpaceCadets
-My solutions to the space cadets challenges
+My solutions to the space cadets challenges.